 Game Quitter’s solution works a bit like this:

-- Cam created a personality test with typeform using Calculator and Logic Jumps.
+- Cam created a personality test with typeform using calculations and Logic.

 - He then embedded this quiz on the Game Quitter’s home page.